CAEP Accountability Measures

 Advanced level licensure program employer survey data is not reported due to the personally identifiable nature of information for programs with low numbers.

-In addition to gathering survey results from employers, the program involves external stakeholders in program decisions through its Committee on Teacher Education (COTE).
-In addition to teacher education faculty, COTE is composed of discipline-specific faculty members from outside of the teacher education program, two student representatives, and three representatives from local school divisions.
-During the 2023-2024 academic year COTE had three meetings.
-The following were topics of discussion or actions taken during these COTE meetings:
+In addition to gathering survey results from employers, the program involves external stakeholders in program decisions through two primary avenues.
+The Committee on Teacher Education (COTE) is composed of teacher education faculty, discipline-specific faculty members from outside of the teacher education program, two student representatives, and three representatives from local school divisions.

 Additionally,